Book IV — The Marshal's Almanac

 The full settlement files are the canonical source.
 Key reference:

-• Orvain (rail terminus, eastern Ash Belt): the Consortium’s regional capital.
-The Rail Baron’s seat.
+• Orvain (eastern Ash Belt, rail terminus): the Consortium’s regional capital and the Rail Baron’s seat.

-Each settlement has its own faction tensions, named NPCs, and economic specialties.
-Use them as hubs: places to resupply, take contracts, learn rumors, and recover between expeditions.
+Use settlements as hubs: places to resupply, take contracts, learn rumors, and recover between expeditions.
+Each has its own faction tensions, named NPCs, and economic specialties.

 Cursed Landmarks